Module 1 of 5

 Loss scales as a power law with each of three variables: compute $C$, dataset size $D$, and model parameters $N$.
 Each follows the same functional form with different exponents $\alpha$.

 Kaplan et al. modelled each variable's contribution separately.
 Double the compute, and loss drops by a predictable factor.
 Double the data, same pattern.
 Double the parameters, same again.
 The exponents differ, but the power-law form holds across model families and training setups.
-(We will see shortly that the variables are not truly independent: how you balance model size and data matters.)

 Compute